 The truth is that good income-generating ideas are a dime a dozen.
 Coming up with ideas is the easy part.
 If you’ve been stuck in the corporate world for too long, then perhaps your creative impulses have been squashed to make you a better slave, so if that’s the case, then go ask a nearby child what you can do to make the world better for people, and listen to what s/he has to say.

-Now if you’re really and truly stuck and can’t come up with a decent idea, then I’d be delighted to pick one for you and assign it to you, but you may not like it unless you’re Canadian and very submissive.
+Now if you’re really and truly stuck and can’t come up with a decent idea, then I’d be delighted to pick one for you and assign it to you, but you may not like it unless you’re feeling very submissive. 🙂

-My initial idea was to create some kind of digital product and sell it.
-That seems simple and straightforward, and it’s an approach other people can model if they so desire.
-I can sell something through my own website, and other people can sell digital products through Amazon, iTunes, and other online stores, depending on the format.
+Suppose your idea is to create some kind of digital product and sell it, such as an ebook or audio program.
+You can sell this product through your own website and/or through Amazon, iTunes, and other online stores, depending on the format.